Connolly station: DART

-After years of delays, Irish Rail increased the DART frequency to every ten minutes in September 2018, which increased the number of trains per hour in Howth and Malahide to three, and those terminating at Bray to four per hour—but kept Greystones at two per hour, with some peak services also terminating at Dún Laoghaire.
-It is also planned to expand the DART lines to Maynooth, Hazelhatch and Balbriggan or Drogheda.
+After years of delays, Irish Rail increased the DART frequency to every ten minutes in September 2018, which increased the number of trains per hour in Howth and Malahide to three, and those terminating at Bray Daly to four per hour—but kept Greystones at two per hour, with some peak services also terminating at Dún Laoghaire Mallin.
+It is also planned to expand the DART lines to Maynooth, Hazelhatch and Balbriggan or Drogheda MacBride.

 Commuter

 Some Commuter services run along the DART line as far as Malahide.
 There are 2 Commuter services per hour in each direction off-peak.
 These are: